KristofferTroncoso/ThemeSong/CONTRIBUTING.md

 - Visualizers:
   - We can always use more high quality audio visualizers
   - Should be fairly good quality and not too redundant
-- Piece:
+- Pieces:
-  - "Piece" are small UI/UX options such as hiding the dislike button or changing the font
+  - "Pieces" are small UI/UX options such as hiding the dislike button or changing the font
   - These options on top of Themes can really personalize the YouTube Music experience
 - Utilities:
   - There's room for more utilities